I love saving money! One of the biggest ways I save money is by meal planning. It takes me about an hour a week to meal plan but it’s very rewarding.

-Another reason I like to meal plan is that I’m busy.
+I like to meal plan because I’m busy.
 I want to serve my family with a good meal and I can’t do that if I’m too busy.
 Each day brings something new and one less thing I have to ask myself is “what’s for dinner?”.

 I’m excited to share the exact steps I take each week to make my meal plan.
 There are all different ways to do this.
 This is the way I’ve been doing it and it works well.